RoachOSL/GPCInternship/README.md

 Visual Studio Code).
 Use the IDE's feature to open an existing project and navigate to the directory where you cloned the repository.

-#### 4. Navigate to the Main Application File: In your IDE’s project explorer, navigate to the GpcInternshipApplication Java
+#### 4. Navigate to the Main Application File:

-file located at:
+In your IDE’s project explorer, navigate to the GpcInternshipApplication.java file located at:

 ```
 src/main/java/com/gpcinternship/GpcInternshipApplication.java